IBM/codellm-devkit/docs/blog/blog.md

 ```
 We will use this signature too later in our example.

 We mentioned above that CLDK also supports Tree-sitter.
-Let's see how we can use Tree-sitter utilities to do further analysis to build an LLM prompt for our code summarization.
+Let's see how we can use Tree-sitter utilities to do further analysis to build an LLM prompt for code summarization.
 We can add any caller/callee information for the method of interest, if they exist.
 Further, we can also delete any unwanted imports/comments that are not relevant in this context.
 All of this can be achieved by a single call to ```sanitize_focal_class``` API.

 ```python
 # Instantiate tree sitter utilities with GnuParser code body.